 What Is Light Exposure?

-Light exposure is a combination of salt and pepper and a patchy exposure of aggregate that many people find very attractive.
-It is a combination of very little exposure, almost salt and pepper areas, combined with scattered areas of slightly more and sometimes almost full exposure!
+Light Exposure is a combination of salt and pepper and a patchy exposure of aggregate that many people find very attractive.

-If your heart is set on achieving Light exposure, we can not stress enough that it all begins with THE SLAB!
-The slab must be poured as evenly as possible and have a burnished finish, achieved by multiple passes with the helicopter (powered trowel) by the concreter.
+If you desire to achieve a Light Exposure floor, we cannot stress enough it begins with THE SLAB!
+The slab must be poured as evenly as possible and have a burnished finish, attained by multiple passes with the helicopter (powered trowel) by the concreter.
 The concreter must also take care to eliminate footprints and screed marks.

-We then grind off enough to remove any humps and bumps, leaving a flat workable area, ready for sealing or commencing the polishing process.
-How much needs to be ground off is totally dependent on the quality of the slab.
-If the slab has not been well poured and finished off correctly we may have to grind back more, leaving you with more aggregate exposure and additional costs, than you had wanted.
-We shall confer with you or your nominated representative e.g. builder should this occur.
+We then grind off enough floor surface to remove any humps and bumps, leaving a flat workable area ready for sealing or commencing the polishing process.
+The extent of the amount ground off is dependent on the quality of the slab.
+If the slab has not been well-poured or finished off incorrectly, we may have to grind back more leaving the floor with more aggregate exposure and additional costs, than you may have wanted.
+We shall confer with you or your nominated representative (e.g. builder) should this occur.

 Visible screed marks contribute to the charm of light exposure where such oddities add additional character to the floor through a patchy, motley appearance.
 However, in some instances, remaining footprints or screed marks that do remain are pre-existing and are a result of when the concrete was laid and the responsibly of the concreter.
 These oddities are not affiliated with Geelong Concrete Grinding’s workmanship.